KainoaNewton/cursor-memory-rules/README.md

 Easily manage AI context for your projects using the Memory Bank technique.

 ## Setup
-This workflow can be set up in two ways: you can install it in a project or in all of Cursor.
+This workflow can be set up in two ways: you can install it in a project or globally in Cursor.

 ### In a project
 1. Press ``shift+cmd+P``